aakella1/quarkus-workshop-labs/12-Quarkus-Streaming.didact.md

 ## 11. Configure application

 We need to configure the Kafka connector.
-This is done in the `application.properties` file (in the `src/main/resources` directory).
+This is done in the `application.properties` ([open](didact://?commandId=vscode.openFolder&projectFilePath=src/main/resources/application.properties&completion=Opened%20the%20application.properties%20file "Opens the application.properties file"){.didact})) file (in the `src/main/resources` directory).
 The keys are structured as follows:

 `mp.messaging.[outgoing|incoming].{channel-name}.property=value`